Los Angeles Criminal Defense Lawyer

 A: A criminal defense lawyer typically charges $300 per hour, although the exact amount for their services will depend considerably on each case.
 For example, there may be a case that requires a longer trial, either due to the jury’s deliberation or the amount of information in the evidence.
 The price for a defense attorney’s services could be considerably higher than in shorter, less complicated trials.

-Q: What makes a good criminal defense lawyer?
+Q: What makes a good Los Angeles criminal defense lawyer?

 A: Any good defense lawyer will be unbiased, helpful, knowledgeable, and able to prove their expertise to their clients.
 A good criminal defense lawyer will take on their client’s case with integrity, providing them with the support they are entitled to throughout their trial.
 In cases involving high-profile individuals or crimes, for example, murder trials, providing emotional support for their clients while they are thrown into the spotlight is important as well.